CoT-X: An Adaptive Framework for Cross-Model Chain-of-Thought Transfer and Optimization: Related Work

 \subsection{Bayesian Optimization for Neural Architecture Search}

 Bayesian optimization (BO) has proven effective for hyperparameter tuning and neural architecture search, especially when evaluations are computationally expensive~\cite{snoek2012practical}.
 It leverages a probabilistic surrogate model, typically a Gaussian process, and an acquisition function to balance exploration and exploitation~\cite{frazier2018tutorial}.
-BO has been applied to optimize neural network architectures~\cite{kandasamy2018neural,li2017hyperband}, hyperparameter configurations~\cite{shahriari2016taking}, and more recently, large language model configurations and prompt engineering~\cite{yang2024boprompt}.
+BO has been applied to optimize neural network architectures~\cite{kandasamy2018neural,li2017hyperband}, hyperparameter configurations~\cite{shahriari2016taking}, and, increasingly, large language model deployment choices where each evaluation can involve many model calls.

 We adapt Bayesian optimization to model selection for chain-of-thought transfer, developing a framework that identifies near-optimal model combinations with minimal evaluations.
 Our approach considers multiple objectives, including accuracy, robustness, and computational cost.
 The key innovation lies in designing kernel functions that encode similarity between model configurations and incorporating prior knowledge of model families and scales.
 This design enables rapid convergence to high-quality configurations, reducing evaluation costs by approximately 84\% compared to exhaustive search.